abbasabdallah13/mariage/README.md

 - Fix login page error (no reaction when no user found)
 - Organise fetch for guests in utils/Guests.js
 - Add question feature depending on guest type(reception/wine)
+- Css login page
+- Carousel for questions page

 ## what are you working on ?

-Julien : css login page responsive
+Julien : css for questions page (waiting on final design) and trying to improve and fix a bit of everything.
 Sunny : question edit, styling login page / exit page - responsive

 ## Design